elngbr/PSI-Android-simulation-of-Knight-Capital-DevOps-Problem/README.md

 This app serves as a **simulation** for algorithmic trading, exaggerating certain aspects (like speed and price optimization) to highlight how conflicting algorithms can destabilize the market.
 By using the **Knight Capital** incident as inspiration, it emphasizes the importance of **algorithm synchronization** and the **risks** associated with uncoordinated trading strategies in the financial markets.

----

-Let me know if you need any more details or adjustments to the README!